 Statement of Intent

-At Heddington Primary School, we understand the immense value technology plays in supporting the Computing and whole school curriculum, day-to-day life of our school and also the increasing role it plays in our pupils’ lives as they grow older.
-We believe that technology can provide: enhanced collaborative learning opportunities; better engagement of pupils; easier access to rich content; support conceptual understanding of new concepts and can support the needs of all our pupils.
+At Heddington C of E Primary School, we understand the immense value technology plays in supporting Computing and whole school curriculum, day-to-day life of our school and also the increasing role it plays in our pupils’ lives as they grow older.
+We aim to deliver a creative and inclusive computing curriculum, encouraging pupils of all ages and abilities to get involved and investigate a range of programs.

 What do we want Children to Gain from Computing?